UPDATED FEB 28, 2020

-Let’s just say Portland’s got it made.
+When it comes to hiking, Portland’s got it made.
 From scenic trails to stunning views, there’s no shortage of ways to take it all in.
 Here are a few ideas to get you started.

 Get your nature fix and work up a sweat without ever having to leave town with a nearly six-mile out and back hike.
 Starting at Lower Macleay Park Trailhead, climb 800 feet up to Pittock Mansion — the 22-room Victorian-era icon and long-ago residence of former Oregonian publisher, Henry Pittock.
 Tour the interior for a $10 admission, or just peek through the windows as you explore the flower-laden grounds and sweeping Portland views.
 After hiking back down to the trailhead, head for the bar; join your friends for happy hour at one the hot spots on NW 23rd Ave.

 The highest point in Portland, Council Crest boasts impressive views of the city and the Cascade Range including Mt.
 Hood, Mt.
 St. Helens, Mt.
 Adams, Mt.
 Jefferson, and Mt.
 Rainier.
 To get there, follow the Marquam Trail, which winds its way along urban parks and green spaces with an elevation gain of about 1,100 feet.
 Lay out a blanket on the grassy lawn at the summit and enjoy a picnic while soaking up the sunshine and glowing scenery.